aofarrel/myco/doc/inputs.md

 ### Hardware settings
-A note on disk size: On GCP backends, disk size is treated as a maximum.
+A note on disk sizeOn GCP backends, disk size is treated as a maximum.
 If your task goes above that limit, it will fail.

 | task | name | type | default | description |
 |:---:|:---:|:---:|:---:|:---:|